mattvenn/sta_examples/README.md

 Very slight variation - the 0 delay version, the output has a buffer instead of clkbuffer for the output buffer.

 I was expecting the tools to prevent the flow from failing.

+local run 'make min_max' fails, but with the same input delay (-min 0 -max 5), openlane succeeds.
+So I think this is an example of an sdc working to insert buffers to ensure timing closure.